leawlb/conserved_signatures_bonemarrow/README.md

 Generally, follow the steps as indicated by numbers, even if some are missing (e.g. 04, 05, 06 and 07 folders).
+Rerun all analysis folders before running figure scripts.

-## 4. Data
+## 2. Data

-Once published, data can be downloaded from ArrayExpress or BioStudies:
+Data can be downloaded from BioStudies:

+ - the N-masked reference genome, generated using this repository: https://github.com/fritjoflammers/snakemake-snpmasked-refgenome.git (https://doi.org/10.5281/zenodo.15516917) (S-BSST2074)
- - Raw data: fastq files (E-MTAB-15073)
+ - raw data: fastq files (E-MTAB-15073)
- - Processed data: matrix.mtx, barcodes.tsv, features.tsv after alignment (E-MTAB-15073)
+ - processed data: Cell Ranger output files matrix.mtx, barcodes.tsv, features.tsv after alignment with the N-masked reference (E-MTAB-15073)
- - N-masked reference genome, generated using this repository: https://github.com/fritjoflammers/snakemake-snpmasked-refgenome.git (https://doi.org/10.5281/zenodo.15516917) (S-BSST2074)
- - Fully annotated data in .rds format containing cell type labels, normalised log-counts, and batch-corrected PC and UMAP coordinates (S-BSST2079)
+ - fully annotated data in .rds format containing cell type labels, normalised log-counts, and batch-corrected PC and UMAP coordinates (S-BSST2079)

+Currently, this data is not yet published and therefore not available.

-## 5. Metadata
+## 3. Metadata

-Metadata used for running the code is in folder `metadata`:
+Metadata required for running the code is in folder `metadata` or can be generated there:

- - `metadata.csv` contains at least the same required information as the metadata table from E-MTAB-15073 but is formatted correctly for alignment and downstream analysis (see `/metadata/scRNAseq/00_alignment`)
+ - `metadata/scRNAseq/00_alignment/metadata.csv` contains at least the same required information as the metadata table from E-MTAB-15073 but is formatted correctly for alignment and downstream analysis
  - cell type assignment lists
+ - ensembl lists
  - gene lists
  - color schemes, etc.

-The `metadata` folder should be copied in its entirety into the directory used to store data as determined in `config.yaml` for smooth running.
+The `metadata` folder should be copied in its entirety into the directory used to store data as determined in `code/config.yaml`.
 Some .R scripts used strictly to deal with metadata are also located there in the related folders.
+These scripts must be run in order to generate metadata that are required for running the code.

-Other (meta)data must be downloaded manually or may be made available upon request to l.woelbert[at]dkfz-heidelberg.de:
+Some metadata must be downloaded or generated manually.

-- Four Cell Ranger reference genomes for species-specific alignment, generated from downloaded fasta and gtf files (http://ftp.ensembl.org/pub/release-94/) using Cell Ranger v3.1.0 mkref function
+- Four Cell Ranger reference genomes for species-specific alignment, generated from downloaded fasta and gtf files (http://ftp.ensembl.org/pub/release-94/) using Cell Ranger v3.1.0 mkref function.
+These can be made available upon request to l.woelbert[at]dkfz-heidelberg.de:
   - GRCm38 (Ensembl release 94)
   - CAST_EiJ_v1 (Ensembl release 94)
   - SPRET_EiJ_v1 (Ensembl release 94)
   - CAROLI_EIJ_v1.1  (Ensembl release 94)

-- Published datasets for reference annotation
+- Published datasets for reference annotation (see `/metadata/scRNAseq/01_sce_prep/references_raw/`)
-(see `/metadata/scRNAseq/01_sce_prep/references_raw/`)
   - Dahlin et al. (2018) 10X Genomics dataset was downloaded from the ABC portal (http://abc.sklehabc.com/)
   - Baccin et al. (2020): https://nicheview.shiny.embl.de
   - Dolgalev et al. (2021): https://osf.io/ne9vj/files/osfstorage